 Do I need to save up a 20% down payment before buying a home?

-No. There are many options available and it is not uncommon for buyers to contribute 0%, 3%, 5%, 10%, or another amount for a down payment on a mortgage.
+No. There are many options available and it is common for buyers to contribute 0%, 3%, 5%, 10%, or another amount for a down payment on a mortgage.
+Learn more about mortgages, mortgage rates, and lenders.

 .

-Potentially $0.
-Many sellers pay both the Listing and Buyer agent commissions because it frees up buyers to put more money toward paying for the property — a win-win for the buyer and seller.
+Potentially and most likely, $0.
+Many sellers commit before listing to pay both the Listing and Buyer agent commissions because it frees up buyers to put more money toward paying for the property — a win-win for the buyer and seller.
+Learn more about buying a home.

 .